Webriver-Team/work-checklists/02_vscode_setup/02_b_vscode_beautification/README.md

 <div align="center">

-<code>Here is a little bit of demo what you will achieve after this checklist</code>
+`Here is a little bit of demo what you will achieve after this checklist`

 </div>